Monte Carlo investigation of phase changes and the order of transition of Ising modeled single-walled Nanotube: Simulation results and its discussions

 The magnetic field is applied along the $Z$ axis.
 The interaction strengths, $J_1=+1$ and $J_2=+1$ are applied to set the system's state in the ferromagnetic order.
-The external magnetic field is varied from $0.5$ to $2.5$, and the average observables are plotted in Fig. \ref{f6}.
-Fig. \ref{f6a} depicts the average magnetization and how the field is influencing the spin ordering.
-The average magnetization attains its saturation value to maintain FM ordering at lower temperatures.
-Due to the presence of magnetic field, the magnetic spins are favoured to orient to the direction of the field.
+The external magnetic field is varied from $0.5$ to $3.0$ and the average observables are plotted in Fig. \ref{f8}.
+Fig. \ref{f8a} depicts the average magnetization and the influence of field in the spin ordering.
+At lower temperature, the average magnetization attains its saturation value and the system is found to maintain FM ordering at those lower temperatures.
+Due to the presence of magnetic field, the spins are favoured to orient in the direction of the field.
 Increasing the temperature breaks that orientation into a random spin order.
-This breaking point is increased while increasing the field.
-Because, the system is favoured to sustain ferromagnetic ordering at the higher magnetic field and it needs more temperature to break this orientation.
-Field dependent magnetic susceptibility is shown in Fig. \ref{f6b} and the transition temperature is obtained for the peak value of susceptibility, which is shifting and decreasing towards higher temperatures with increasing magnetic field.
+This breaking point (the point at which random spin order occurs) increases while increasing the field, since, the system is favoured to sustain ferromagnetic ordering at the higher magnetic field and it needs more temperature to break this orientation.
+Field dependent magnetic susceptibility is shown in Fig. \ref{f8b} and the transition temperature is obtained from the peak value of susceptibility, which is observed to be shifting and decreasing towards the higher temperatures with increasing magnetic field.

-Anti-ferromagnetic interaction data with the magnetic field is plotted in Fig. \ref{f7}.
+The magnetic observables for anti-ferromagnetic interactions with the inclusion of magnetic field is plotted in Fig. \ref{f9}.
 The average magnetization at lower temperatures is zero due to the anti-parallel alignment of the spins that cancels each other.
-The value of average magnetization increases as the field increases (see the Fig. \ref{f7a}).
-The critical temperature is found in the susceptibility plot Fig. \ref{f7b}.
-The peak value of susceptibility is increasing and its position is shifted to lower temperatures while increasing the magnetic field value.
-The data of transition temperature with field intensity for this section is tabulated in Table \ref{T2} and the respective phase diagram is depicted in Fig. \ref{f8}.
-We observed that the transition temperature is shifted towards higher temperature for FM interactions, and it is shifted towards lower temperature for AFM interactions with an increase in the field intensity.
-The phase diagram (Fig. \ref{f8}) has three regions, where region I belongs to the system possesses ferromagnetic order, region II belongs to the anti-ferromagnetic order, and region III represents paramagnetic region.
+The value of average magnetization increases as the field increases (see the Fig. \ref{f9a}).
+The critical temperature is found from the susceptibility plot Fig. \ref{f9b}.
+The peak value of susceptibility increases and its position is shifted towards the lower temperatures while increasing the magnetic field value.